sonocotta/esp32-audio-dock/README.md

 ### OLED screen

-Starting May 2025, all boards will have an OLED screen solder-less connector.
+Starting May 2025, all boards will have an OLED screen with a solder-less connector.
 Originally, I added the OLED header on the back side of the PCB that would require careful and skillful soldering (It is quite nice when using squeezelite since you can get quite a lot with existing plugins and settings).
 Later on, I managed to find the right model of the screen and corresponding connector for a reasonable price, and decided to equip every board with the connector as standard.

 At this moment, one can simply throw in a compatible OLED screen and use a small strap of double-sided adhesive to fix it mechanically.
 The final result is a nice and finished look